jhu-dvrk/dvrk-readthedocs/docs/pages/software/applications/utilities.rst

 * Compatible with **all dVRK setups**
 * https://github.com/jhu-dvrk/sawIntuitiveResearchKit/tree/main/core/applications/config-generator

 Script used to locate and delete log and backup files.
-Everytime a cisst/SAW based application (like the dVRK main system program) is started, a log file is created (named ``cisstLog-xxx.txt``).
-After a while, you will find that your home directory is cluttered with these log files and it would be nice to remove them.
-The script ``dvrk-remove-logs.py`` can be used to locate all the log files in the current directory (and sub-directories) and delete them.
-This script also looks for backup files created by some of the dVRK calibration applications.
+Every time a cisst/SAW based application (like the dVRK main system program) is started, a log file is created (named ``cisstLog-xxx.txt``).
+After a while, you will find that your home directory is cluttered with these log files, and it would be nice to remove them.
+The script ``dvrk-remove-logs.py`` can be used to locate all the log files in the current directory (and subdirectories) and delete them.
+This script also looks for backup files created by some dVRK calibration applications.
 By default, the script displays the list of files found and prompts the user to confirm deletion.
 With the ``-f`` (force) option, files are automatically deleted without any prompt.
 For